 The few times I have had the honour of being in Dr Martin Aliker’s audience, one thing has always come up; the pronunciation of his name.
 With the English background, most of us miss on the Acholi dialect where the name is pronounced as [Alikay].
 This book brings you to laughter a thousand times.
 You find yourself pausing, thinking through and laughing out loud.

 You cannot fail but hear the voice of the old man read out this story to you, if you have had the chance of meeting him, there is one thing that cannot be missed, his jokes.
+His voice rings in your ears like a one Morgan Freeman narrating one of those end of year reflections.
 Dr Aliker is full of humour in his personal life that he shades it on everything he touches.
-This book is inclusive.
+This book inclusive.
 You cannot run away from how he lightly breaks down complex subjects.

 His is a very long story of a life full of events experienced first-hand.
 This is a rare collection given that most memoirs cover lifespans of seventy years and below.
 This particular one is unique since it runs close to 90 years of a lifetime, how good God has been to Martin and Camille!
 The story of this memoir is not necessary the author’s alone, it comes as a story of a country that has an elder.